EUR/USD 1.16940 ▼ 0.33%

 Compensation Scheme ICF (up to €20,000) FSCS (FCA, up to £85,000)

-💡 Regulation Assessment: Pepperstone has a slight edge in regulation with three Tier 1 licenses (ASIC, FCA, CySEC) compared to XM's two (ASIC, CySEC).
+💡 Regulation Assessment: Pepperstone holds three Tier 1 licenses (ASIC, FCA, CySEC), while XM holds 9 licenses globally including two Tier 1 (ASIC, CySEC) plus DFSA, FSCA, FSC, and more.
 Both hold DFSA licenses for the Middle East.
-However, both brokers exceed the regulatory threshold needed for safe trading, so this difference is minor in practical terms.
+Both brokers exceed the regulatory threshold needed for safe trading.

 Verdict on regulation: Both are among the best-regulated retail brokers globally.
-Pepperstone holds one additional Tier 1 license (FCA), but both provide comprehensive investor protection.
-This is a near-tie with a slight edge to Pepperstone.
+Pepperstone holds one additional Tier 1 license (FCA), while XM counters with 9 total licenses providing broader global coverage.
+Both provide comprehensive investor protection — a near-tie overall.

 Spreads and Fees#